solutionforest/filament-tab-plugin/README.md

 ### Create a Simple Tab Widget

-You can create one Livewire component in each tab by using the `TabsWidget::make()` method:
+Create tabbed interfaces with individual Livewire components using the TabsWidget::make() method.
+This is the quickest way to get started with basic tab functionality.

 ```php
 // In App\Resources\UserResource\ListUsers.php